-Family has always been the most important part of life for the Nez Perce.
-Children were not only taught by their mother and father but all of their relatives including their spiritual relatives in the plant and animal world.
+Family has always been the most important part of life for all people.
+Nez Perce children were not only taught by their mother and father but all of their relatives including their spiritual relatives in the plant and animal world.
 Grandparents, aunts, and uncles taught children how to behave and how to catch fish, find plants to eat, ride horses, hunt, and make many useful objects.
 Who are some of your relatives?